A plan to find new leadership for Haiti is moving forward, Caribbean officials say

 The names haven’t been made public, although a senior Caribbean official not authorized to speak to the media told the AP that the Dec.
 21 Agreement group, which backs the current prime minister, has not submitted a name.

-In addition, Jean-Charles Moïse, who leads the Petit Desalin party and has allied with former rebel leader and convicted money launderer Guy Philippe, announced Wednesday that his party would not join the council despite being offered a voting position.
+In addition, Jean-Charles Moïse, who leads the Petit Desalin party and has allied with former rebel leader and convicted money launderer Guy Philippe, announced Wednesday that his party would not join the council despite the offer of a voting position.

-The others awarded a spot on the council are EDE/RED, a party led by former Prime Minister Claude Joseph; the Montana Acc ccord, a group of civil society leaders, political parties and others; Fanmi Lavalas, Aristide’s party; the Jan.
+The others awarded a spot on the council are EDE/RED, a party led by former Prime Minister Claude Joseph; the Montana Accord, a group of civil society leaders, political parties and others; Fanmi Lavalas, the party of former President Jean-Bertrand Aristide; the Jan.
 30 Collective, which represents parties including that of former President Michel Martelly; and the private sector.

-The remaining two nonvoting positions would go to a member from Haiti’s civil society and its religious sector.
+Of the remaining two nonvoting positions, one would go to a representative of Haiti’s civil society and the other to its religious sector.

 It wasn’t immediately clear what would happen to the position rejected by Moïse and his party.

+U.N. spokesman Stéphane Dujarric said Thursday that the U.N. special envoy for Haiti, María Isabel Salvador, remains in contact with many key political and civil society representatives and is “encouraging them to act in the best interest of the people of Haiti to resolve this crisis as quickly as possible.”

-The push to create a council comes as Haiti’s capital and other areas become increasingly overrun by powerful gangs that control around 80% of Port-au-Prince.
+The push to create a council comes as Haiti’s capital and other areas become increasingly overrun by powerful gangs that control around 80% of the capital, Port-au-Prince.

 On Feb.
 29, gunmen launched a series of attacks on key state institutions, including police stations, the main international airport and Haiti's two biggest prisons, where more than 4,000 inmates were freed.
 Scores of people have died in the attacks, and more than 15,000 people have been left homeless.